ppy/osu-wiki/news/2021-01-14-performance-points-updates.md

 Set off during the last few days of 2020, these new incoming changes represent an effort from various members of the community to try and address long-standing issues with one of the game's most important progression systems.

-For those unfamiliar with the technical minutae of the system, please consult [the wiki article](/wiki/Performance_points/) for an overview of the general ideas involved.
+For those unfamiliar with the technical minutiae of the system, please consult [the wiki article](/wiki/Performance_points/) for an overview of the general ideas involved.

 To summarize the article very briefly (you should really read the whole article), pp encompasses several core values as follows: